Managing Traffic Flow in and Around Your Venue

 According to the U.S. Department of Transportation (USDOT), the mainstays of successful traffic management during planned events are:

-• Planned response: Event managers must have detailed traffic control plans that cover what will be done in the event of an emergency, system deficiency, or other unanticipated occurrence.
+- Planned response: Event managers must have detailed traffic control plans that cover what will be done in the event of an emergency, system deficiency, or any other unanticipated occurrence.

-• Real-time surveillance: Event teams and traffic management personnel are to monitor traffic flow before, during, and after the event to ensure a quick response to issues.
+- Real-time surveillance: Event teams and traffic management personnel must monitor traffic flow before, during, and after the event to ensure a quick response to issues.

 Road closures and detours